Our rating: 4/5

 |Advanced Commerce Plan||$46||$40||13%|

-The Business plan is an excellent place to start for a small venture.
+The Business plan is an excellent place to start a small venture.
 The only real difference between the Business plan and the upgraded Commerce plans is that the Business plan charges a 3% transaction fee with each purchase within your stores.

 Additionally, you get a few extra business-related tools as you bump up your pricing, such as point-of-sale in your stores, customer accounts, and eCommerce analysis.